kcmanoz/delivery_fee_calculator/README.md

-## A simple delivery fee calculator web app using React and TypeScript.
+## A simple delivery fee calculator web app using React and TypeScript

 Rules for calculating a delivery fee